DDMAL/linkedmusic-queries/README.md

 There are at least 2 methods:

 ### 1.1.1 Via VOID (Vocabulary of Interlinked Datasets)
-- Please locate to a cloned repository to DDMAL: https://github.com/DDMAL/void-generator which has been refined specifically, or refer to the original: https://github.com/JervenBolleman/void-generator
+- Please locate to a cloned repository hosted at DDMAL: https://github.com/DDMAL/void-generator, which includes specific refinements, or refer to the original: https://github.com/JervenBolleman/void-generator

-- void-generator is associated with the paper _"LLM-based SPARQL Query Generation from Natural Language over Federated Knowledge Graphs"_(Vincent, 2024) which proposed to:
+- void-generator is associated with the paper _"LLM-based SPARQL Query Generation from Natural Language over Federated Knowledge Graphs"_(Vincent, 2024), which proposed to:

-> generate "shapes" (a genuine schema of an RDF database) for any given RDF graph
+> generate "shapes" (a genuine **schema** of an RDF database) for any given RDF graph

 - That said, we can prompt LLMs to create a "norminal" ontology directly based on VOID information.
-Refer to
+Refer to the following:

 ### 1.1.2 From Schema of (RDB or serveral CSVs) to Ontology
-For RDB2RDF in the internal process of Open Link Virtuoso, you can map a schema of a relational database (which usually contains sevearl CSVs whthin) to an ontology.
-Please refer to recorded tutorials in https://github.com/DDMAL/linkedmusic-datalake/tree/main/doc/rdb2rdf
+For RDB2RDF within the internal process of Open Link Virtuoso, you can map a schema of a relational database (typically comprising sevearl CSV files) to an ontology.
+For guidance, refer to recorded tutorials in https://github.com/DDMAL/linkedmusic-datalake/tree/main/doc/rdb2rdf
 > However, for ontology customization in the process, refer to R2RML language that is introduced in "2.
-ISQL of Terminal + R2RML" section of the file "Documentation_CSV2RDF_Virtuoso2024Nov" located at https://github.com/DDMAL/linkedmusic-datalake/tree/main/doc/CSV2RDFInVirtuoso
+ISQL of Terminal + R2RML" section of the file "Documentation_CSV2RDF_Virtuoso2024Nov" located at https://github.com/DDMAL/linkedmusic-datalake/tree/main/doc/CSV2RDFInVirtuoso [This it to be verified]

 ## 1.2 How to carry out NLQ2SPARQL in federal queries-query across different databases?
 --especially when the different databases are all reconciled with Wikidata.
 This is to be explored